History Files

 c.
 2254/2223? - 2193 BC

-This is the sixteenth set of entries on the list, comprising kings 93-97.
-Five kings ruled for 30 years (List 1), or five kings ruled for 30 / 43 / 26 years, or three kings ruled for 47 years (List 2).
+This is the sixteenth set of entries on the Sumerian king list, one which comprises kings 93-97.
+Five kings ruled for a total of thirty years (List 1), or five kings ruled for 30 / 43 / 26 years, or three kings ruled for 47 years (List 2).

 fl c.2254?
 BC